soverenio/docs/docs/administration/securing-sensor.md

 ## Using secrets

-To use Kubernetes secrets with Soveren, you need to pass their values via environment variables.
-There are several ways to do that.
+### Secrets basics

-First, you need to set the top-level `useExternalSecrets` to true:
+To use secrets with Soveren, you need to set the top-level `useExternalSecrets` to true:

 ```yaml
 useExternalSecrets: true
 ```

-By doing this, you are instructing Soveren to honor the environment variables set externally.
+By doing this, you are instructing Soveren to prioritize the environment variables set externally over those set by Soveren components themselves.

+You can pass secrets to Soveren via environment variables.
+There are several ways to do this.

 One way of setting the environment variables from secrets is via the containers' `env[]` sections of the chart, as described in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#define-container-environment-variables-using-secret-data):